 Being a dedicated optimist is hard work – not for the faint-hearted – and there have been periods in my life when the work of happiness has been just too hard.
 I have suffered with depression since my early teens…possibly before that.
 I’ve always managed to manage, though; It didn’t really stop me from handling my day-to-day existence for very long.
 Then in December of 2015, I had a complete and utter meltdown.
 Not just the crushing, numbing nothingness of depression but also the dizzying horror of panic attacks too.
-It was, hands down, the deepest and darkest period of my life thus far.
-I felt like my life was over when in fact, it signalled the beginning of something else and my Clipper journey is part of me taking charge and healing myself.
+It was, hands down, the deepest and darkest period of my life.
+I felt like my life was over when in fact, it signalled the beginning of something else and taking part in the Clipper Race was one of the steps I took to take charge and heal myself.
 2 important notes.

 - If you are someone reading this who has been or is currently affected by depression then please get in touch.
 I’ll happily help if I can and if I can’t, I may be able to hook you up with people who can.
 I hope that by reading my story and following my adventure, I can show you that no matter who you are or where you started, you can do amazing things with your life.

-- This is why I’ve chosen MIND as the charity to partner with in fundrasing over the next 2 years.
+- This is why I chose MIND in Mid Herts as the charity to partner with to fundraise before, during and now after the race.
 They helped me and I want to ensure they can support others who’ve had to face their own demons.
-Too many people with mental health issues do not have the support I’ve been given by my friends, family, coworkers and healthcare providers.
+Too many people with mental health issues do not have the support I was freely given by friends, family, coworkers and healthcare providers.
 All of the people I know and love rallied from all corners of the globe and threw their support into helping me to heal.
-The only reason I’m able to do this race is down to them and I thank them from the bottom of my heart.
-They have helped me to rediscover parts of me that I’ll need in this race.
-I love you all.
+The only reason I was able to do the race is down to them and I thank them from the bottom of my heart.
+They have helped me to rediscover parts of me that I needed.

-And so here we are….this is my epiphany.
+And so here we are….my epiphany.
 My lightbulb moment.
-That to make my life my own, I have to follow my heart as well as my head.
+That to make my life my own and to feel contentment, I have to follow my heart as well as my head.
 I have created a good life for myself through hard work and now I get to capitalise on that.
-Even if I do screw up, that’s OK.
-It won’t be for want of trying to get it right and I learnt from my parents the value of dusting yourself off and trying again.
-And again and again and again until you get it right.
-Thanks Mazo x

-This is why I’m doing the Clipper Round the World Race.
-I have loved sailing ever since I stepped onto a dinghy in Albany, Western Australia in 1995 and again in Freemantle later that year (thank you Albany and Perth Rotary people!).
+This is why I did the Clipper Round the World Race.
+I have loved sailing ever since I stepped onto a dinghy in Albany, Western Australia in 1995 and again in Freemantle later that year.
 I walked away from that to do the sensible thing in building a career and a reputation.
-Now it’s time to go back to something I love.
-My dearest Popsie instilled in me a spirit of adventure and now I’m going to be one of 700 people per year who do something amazing.
+It was time to go back to do something that was completely and utterly about my love for the sea.
+My Dad instilled in me a spirit of adventure and so off I went to become one of 700 people per race who do something remarkable.
 All with the patient support and guidance of the amazing staff, trainers and support teams at Clipper HQ!